Dr. Vonda Wright currently serves as the inaugural Chief of Sports Medicine at the Northside Hospital Orthopedic Institute.

 Dr. Vonda Wright is a board-certified orthopedic surgeon with sub-specialty certification in sports medicine.
 She treats patients of all ages and skill levels with activity related musculoskeletal injuries of the shoulders, hips and knees.

-Dr. Wright currently serves as the inaugural medical director of the UPMC Lemieux sports complex which is an innovative collaboration between the elite sports medicine of UPMC and the Pittsburgh Penguins hockey team.
+Dr. Wright currently serves as the inaugural Chief of Sports Medicine at the Northside Hospital Orthopedic Institute and previously served as the inaugural Medical Director of the UPMC Lemieux Sports Complex which is an innovative collaboration between the elite sports medicine of UPMC and the Pittsburgh Penguins hockey team.
 She's the creator and founding director of the performance research initiative for Masters athletes (PRIMA); A one-of-a-kind program for maximizing the performance and minimizing injury in recreational exercisers over 40 and elite Masters athletes alike.

 As a member of the sports medicine faculty, Dr. Wright focuses on arthroscopy of the hip, shoulder and knee and cares for hundreds of athletes and Active people per year.

 Her award winning basic science and clinical research has resulted in multiple grants presentation and peer-reviewed publications.